woothemes/woocommerce/plugins/woocommerce/includes/README.md

 This directory contains WooCommerce legacy code.
 Ideally, the code in this folder should only get the minimum required changes for bug fixing, and any new code should go in [the `src` directory](https://github.com/woocommerce/woocommerce/tree/trunk/plugins/woocommerce/src/README.md) instead.

+## A note on `@internal` annotations

+Some classes, methods and functions in this folder have an `@internal` annotation in their documentation comment block.
+This means that the code entity is intended for internal usage of WooCommerce core only, and **must not** be used in extensions.
+Backwards compatibility for these code entities is not guaranteed: they could be renamed, modified (in behavior, return value or arguments accepted) or deleted.

 ## Interacting with the `src` folder

 Whenever you need to get an instance of a class from the `src` directory, please don't instantiate it directly, but instead use [the container](https://github.com/woocommerce/woocommerce/tree/trunk/plugins/woocommerce/src/README.md#the-container).
 To get an instance of the container itself you can use the `wc_get_container` function, for example: